OpenNebula/addon-storpool/README.md

 ## Upgrade

 Follow the installation procedure.
-Take care if there are special care for the notes printed by the install script and follow.
+If something can not be upgraded automatically a note is printed with hints what should be done manually.
+Take care of such notes and follow them.

 ## Configuration